TVersluijs/RGEE_Snowmelt/README.md

 	* scripts: 04 - 09

 ### MODIS scripts: what kind of data do you want to analyse?
-* Date of snowmelt, and average NDSI, NDVI and NDMI at point locations located across the globe
+* Date of snowmelt, and average NDSI, NDVI and NDMI at multiple point locations (with or without buffer)
 	* Script 01

 * Date of snowmelt at all pixels within a shapefile area